top of page

 Pasta, zucchini, lemon, pine nuts, and herbs

-Deborah Madison was one of the first chefs to embrace the farm-to-table movement when she opened her restaurant Greens, one I have dined at a few times.
+Deborah Madison was one of the first chefs to embrace the farm-to-table movement when she opened her restaurant Greens, one that I have dined at a few times.
 Her cookbooks are lovely, and this one, in particular, is amazing.
 Simple recipes that are loaded with flavour.
 Like me, you should get all her cookbooks; each is a masterpiece!

 For more wonderful recipes from this cookbook, click here.